-Our board of directors consists of seven directors.
+Our board of directors will consist of seven directors upon the SEC's declaration of effectiveness of our registration statement on Form F-1 of which this prospectus is a part.
 A director is not required to hold any shares in our company by way of qualification.
 A director who is in any way, whether directly or indirectly, interested in a contract or transaction or proposed contract or transaction with our company is required to declare the nature of his interest at a meeting of our directors.
 Subject to the New York Stock Exchange rules and disqualification by the chairman of the relevant board meeting, a director may vote in respect of any contract or transaction or proposed contract or transaction notwithstanding that he may be interested therein, and if he does so his vote shall be counted and he shall be counted in the quorum at any meeting of our directors at which any such contract or transaction or proposed contract or transaction is considered.
 Our directors may exercise all the powers of our company to raise or borrow money and to mortgage or charge its undertaking, property and assets (present and future) and uncalled capital or any part thereof, to issue debentures, debenture stock, bonds and other securities, whether outright or as collateral security for any debt, liability or obligation of our company or of any third party.
 None of our non-executive directors has a service contract with us that provides for benefits upon termination of service.